 - Nursing home/long-term care facility injuries resulting from neglect or unqualified care providers.

 Before joining Plevin & Gallucci to represent injured victims, members of our medical malpractice team have spent years representing physicians, hospitals, and insurance companies.
 This unique experience and perspective enables us to anticipate how doctors and insurance companies will fight your case.
-We have used this insight to achieve millions of dollars in compensation for our clients.
+We have used this insight to fight for medical malpractice victims all around Ohio from our offices in Cleveland, Columbus, and Waverly.

 Plevin & Gallucci will never back down from fighting for your rights.
-Our attorneys have the legal knowledge, experience, and resources to provide competent legal advice in medical malpractice cases and achieve the greatest results.
+Our Ohio medical malpractice attorneys have the legal knowledge, experience, and resources to provide comprehensive legal advice in medical malpractice cases and achieve the greatest results.
 Let us stand up for you against nurses, doctors, or hospitals that have injured you.
 Contact us today for a no-obligation consultation.